 o By, or under, the personal supervision of an individual licensed under State law to practice medicine or osteopathy, or dental medicine or dental surgery if State law allows such services to be provided by either a physician or dentist.

-7. Outpatient Hospital Services(See 42 CFR 440.20).--These are preventive, diagnostic, therapeutic, rehabilitative, or palliative services that are furnished:
+7. Outpatient Hospital Services (MSIS Code=11)(See 42 CFR 440.20).--These are preventive, diagnostic, therapeutic, rehabilitative, or palliative services that are furnished:

 o To outpatients;